The UK to have national enduro series once again.

 The return of Parr came after an online campaign dubbed #bringbackparr.
 This campaign hoped to bring Parr back into the enduro race-organising scene, no doubt partly inspired by the attempts of other enduro series organisers all went awry.

 It’s clearly not easy to put on a national series of enduro races.
 The format is arguably much more demanding than other races formats due to rights of way conflicts, sheer mileage of terrain covered, multiple timing equipment required and marshal numbers required etc.

 Anyway, the #bringpbackparr campaign appears to have worked.

-But so far we know that the intention is for the 2018 UKGE format to be the same as in years gone by.
+So far we know that the intention is for the 2018 UKGE format to be the same as in years gone by.
 So that should be five rounds, all around the UK, practice and seeding on Saturdays, racing on Sundays, five timed stages per venue.

 The insurance and full-face helmet question

 Compulsory insurance and full-face helmets were two big issues during the last season of UKGE.
 Although only a couple of years ago, the enduro scene was very much in its infancy back then and evolving and changing all the time.
 Not aided by the fact that British Cycling kinda sidestepped dealing with enduro altogether.
 The spectre of liability and people suing people reared quickly its ugly head.

 Apparently personal insurance will not be mandatory at UKGE 2018 (although it is highly recommended).
 Full face helmets must be worn for the racing stages.